 How can I obtain a copy of a police report?

-You may come into the Records Bureau Monday through Thursday from 9:00 AM until 4:00 PM and complete an application for release of information, or you may submit your request by letter.
-In both cases, we need the case report number or the date and location of the incident and the names of the parties involved.
+You may come into the Records Bureau Monday through Friday from 8:30 AM until 4:30 PM and complete an application for release of information.
+We need the case report number or the date and location of the incident and the names of the parties involved.

 How long will it take before I can obtain a copy of a police report?